 Laura has dedicated her entire career to promoting environmental and science literacy.
 She has accomplished many projects, and continues to provide opportunities each year for her students to experience and learn about nature and the environment.
 Her projects have included: raising and releasing trout in the classroom to educate students about fisheries, water quality, fish biology, and ecosystem health; bringing Americorp Volunteers and Department of Fish and Wildlife staff to campus to teach kids how to leave no trace while on their weekly field studies; annually engaging her students in various citizen science projects such as the Backyard Bird Count; organizing a mountain bike ride for all the middle school students; and finding a habitat restoration project for her students to engage in so they can make a lasting contribution to improving the planet.
 She is amazing with the kids, forming deep personal relationships with them.
 She is passionate about her subject and imparts that passion to her students.

 Sara has made a decades long commitment to helping make Chrysalis Charter School’s vision of a science/nature school a reality.
 She has helped to train their teachers in taking their students on nature studies out in the field by accompanying them out into nature, sharing techniques and knowledge, assembling resources, guiding their annual raft trips, researching new sites, announcing opportunities, and mentoring the teachers so they feel confidence to being open to all of the things nature can teach us.
 Sara also shares her music with Chrysalis students.
-Sara is an exemplary educator who shares her passion for nature and music with all her students.
+Sara is an exemplary educator who shares her

 Design-Build Club of the Sycamore Elementary Expanded Learning Program